Flexible monthly business insurance

 Investors are always on the lookout for the next unicorn.
 No, they’re not looking for fairytale creatures, but hugely profitable start-ups that will reap them rewards.

-If a privately owned startup is worth over $1 billion (around £766 million), it’s a unicorn.
-First coined by venture capitalist Aileen Lee, the term ‘unicorn’ has gone from an obscure business term to the business win on everybody’s minds.
+If a privately owned startup is worth over $1 billion (around £764 million), it’s a unicorn.
+First coined by venture capitalist Aileen Lee, the term ‘unicorn’ has gone from an obscure business term to a widely-used threshold for startup success.

 How many unicorns are there in the UK?